Turkey detains over 400 over ‘provocative’ virus posts

 ANKARA: Turkish authorities have detained 402 people over “baseless and provocative” social media posts about the coronavirus pandemic, the interior ministry said on Monday.

-The official said some of the posts in question included claims that a lockdown would last longer than all-day weekend curfews announced by the government and accusations that authorities were lying about the number of deaths.
-"In the past 42 days, 6,362 social media accounts have been analysed, and 855 suspects have been confirmed while 402 have been caught," the ministry tweeted.
+”In the past 42 days, 6,362 social media accounts have been analysed, and 855 suspects have been confirmed while 402 have been caught,” the ministry tweeted

-The figure is separate from the detention of 410 people over similar claims at the end of March, a ministry official clarified to AFP.

-The government has taken measures to limit the spread of the virus including shutting schools and restaurants, and ordering weekend curfews as long as is necessary.
-Turkey has confirmed over 2,800 deaths from more than 110,000 cases of coronavirus that have been recorded. --